-PRELIMINARY PROSPECTUS
+PROSPECTUS

-4,600,000 Shares
+5,400,000 Shares

-We are offering 4,600,000 ordinary shares.
-This is our initial public offering, and no public market currently exists for our ordinary shares.
-We expect the initial public offering price to be between \$13.00 and \$15.00 per ordinary share. uniQure B.V. is a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) incorporated under the laws of the Netherlands.
+We are offering 5,400,000 ordinary shares.
+This is our initial public offering, and no public market currently exists for our ordinary shares. uniQure B.V. is a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) incorporated under the laws of the Netherlands.
 On or prior to completion of this offering, we intend to convert into a public company with limited liability (naamloze vennootschap), and our legal name will be uniQure N.V.

-We have applied for listing of our ordinary shares on The NASDAQ Global Market under the symbol "QURE."
+Our ordinary shares have been approved for listing on The NASDAQ Global Select Market under the symbol "QURE."
 We are an "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012 and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.